 Hobgoblins aren’t necessarily perfect, but they have a ton of qualities that work well for this class.
 These Volo’s Guide buggers are +2 Con, +1 Int, which is as perfect a statline as one could ask for.
 Darkvision is good for you, and the Saving Face ability is one of the best racial abilities in the game, giving you a +3 to attack rolls, ability checks, or saving throws if you failed.
 That’s pretty awesome!
 Hobgoblins make great tanks, and your serious upbringing makes sense for the militant armorer.

-Gnomes of all types can be useful for this class!
+The gnome species can be useful for this class!
 All gnomes gain +2 Intelligence, a rare boost to have.
 Gnomes have Darkvision (great for dungeon crawling) and Gnome Cunning, which gives advantage for mental stats against magic.
 Considering you’ll be targeted with magic a lot, this is a wonderful buffer!
 Deep Gnomes and Forest Gnomes are great options for Infiltrators, and Rock gnomes can be great Guardians.
 And all gnomes are tinkerers at heart, so they might like the armor that you can throw together!

 Conclusion – Our Take on the Armorer Artificer

 Armorer is really good.
-It might not be the best Artificer, but the extra utility that this class brings to the table makes the Artificer good by themselves, rather than needing cannons or a pet to carry them.
+It might not be the best Artificer subclass, but the extra utility that this class brings to the table makes the Artificer good by themselves, rather than needing cannons or a pet to carry them.
 If you want to be a fantasy Iron Man in one way or another, then the Armorer is an easy choice!

 Could use more race suggestions warforged for a guardian tank is nuts for instance and multiclassed armored are kind of crazy too mixing blades Ingersoll with guardian is an idea I’d want to explore.